 Mercury compounds differently absorbed, metabolized and excreted from the human body.
 The most toxic compounds alkilmercury СН3Hg+, С2Н5Hg+, etc. The mechanism of toxic action – the interaction with sulfhydryl groups; blocking them, mercury changes the properties, inactivates several enzymes.
 Inorganic mercury compounds violate exchange elements calcium, copper, zinc, etc., organic – proteins, cysteine, tocopherol, etc. Compounds selenium and zinc have protective effect.
 It is assumed, that the protective effect, for example, of selenium is connected with formation of nontoxic seleniummercury compounds.

 The background concentration of mercury in agricultural plants is from 2 to 20 mg/kg.
-The high concentration of mercury was found in fungi (Table 5), where can be synthesized methylmercury.

-Table 5.
-Content of mercury in various products